Holidays Calendar for September 5, 2019

 This Day in History

-• 1998 Died: Verner Panton, Danish interior designer, one of the most influential furniture and interior designers of the 20th century.
-He is best known for creation of innovative and futuristic designs in variety of materials, especially in plastics in vibrant and exotic colors.
+• 1998 Died: Verner Panton, Danish furniture and interior designer.
+During his career, he created innovative and futuristic designs in a variety of materials, especially plastics, and in vibrant and exotic colors.

 • 1996 Hurricane Fran made landfall near Cape Fear, North Carolina, USA.
 The hurricane killed 27 people and caused over $3 billion damage.